nxskok/pasias/docs/22-thingy.md

 ## # … with 192 more rows, and 1 more variable: Wt <dbl[,1]>
 ```

-The columns have weird names, possibly because `scale` expects
+The columns might have weird names, possibly because `scale` expects
 a matrix or data frame (to standardize each column), and here it's
 getting the columns one at a time.